Kaguya-sama: Love Is War: Reception

-Manga

-The manga won the 3rd Next Manga Award in the comics division for manga published in print book format in 2017.
+The manga won the third Next Manga Award in the comics division for manga published in print book format in 2017.
 In 2020, along with Aoashi, Kaguya-sama: Love Is War won the 65th Shogakukan Manga Award in the general category.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Kaguya-sama: Love Is War ranked 50th.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Kaguya-sama: Love Is War ranked 50th.

 Kaguya-sama: Love Is War had over 6.5 million copies in circulation by April 2019; over 8.5 million copies by October 2019; over 9 million copies in circulation by December 2019; over 13 million copies in circulation by October 2020; over 15 million copies in circulation by April 2021; over 19 million copies in circulation by October 2022; and over 22 million copies in circulation by December 2022.
 It was the ninth-best-selling manga in 2019, with over 4 million copies sold.

 Rebecca Silverman of Anime News Network gave the first two volumes of the manga a positive review, calling it "one of the more unique rom-com premises out there".
 She noted that the second volume was better than the first, indicating development on the part of the author, and commenting that it boded well for the lastingness of the series.
 She was more ambivalent about the art, saying that it lacked polish and that faces in particular tended to suffer.

-Anime

-In 2020, at the 4th Crunchyroll Anime Awards, the Kaguya-sama: Love Is War anime was selected for Best Comedy, Best Couple, and Best Ending Sequence ("Chikatto Chika Chika").
-The character Chika Fujiwara was nominated for Best Girl in the awards.
-At the 5th Crunchyroll Anime Awards in 2021, the second season of the Kaguya-sama: Love Is War anime was selected for Best Comedy, and the main character of the series, Kaguya Shinomiya, was selected for Best Girl.
-The anime's opening "DADDY!
-DADDY!
-DO!" by Masayuki Suzuki was nominated for Best Opening Sequence in the awards.